mynamecharlesrothbaum/SpotOn-GroundControlApplication/README.md

     3. Save the map tiles for a specified area to local memory so that they can be accessed offline.

 <img width="547" alt="Screen Shot 2024-05-03 at 2 19 56 PM" src="https://github.com/mynamecharlesrothbaum/SpotOnMiniGroundControl/assets/33434729/3a6aaaf8-9eaf-4f5c-b284-548b3b5a49b1">
+### Usage

+#### Equipment Needed
+- Quadcopter equipped with ArduPilot flight controller, GPS antenna, and telemetry radio.
+- Serial USB telemetry radio
+- Android device with the SpotOnMiniGroundControl app installed
+#### Setup and Connection
+1. Connect the serial USB antenna to your Android device.
+This antenna will facilitate communication between your mobile device and the UAV.
+2. Open the SpotOnMiniGroundControl application on your Android device.
+The app should automatically detect the serial USB antenna and ask for permission to use the device.
+3. Turn on the UAV.
+The app should automatically establish a connection and display the UAV's information within the app.